-In the 2011 Census, 221 114 people claimed Vietnamese ancestry.
+In the 2011 Census, 221,114 people in Australia claimed Vietnamese ancestry.
 The first major wave of Vietnamese migration to Australia started in the mid-1970s, with the arrival of large numbers of refugees following the end of the Vietnam War.
-In more recent years the vast majority of Vietnamese migrants have come to Australia through the Family Stream although there are growing numbers of skilled migrants.
-Today the Vietnam-born represent the fifth largest migrant community in Australia, and after the United States of America, Australia is the second most common destination for Vietnamese migrants.
-The environment in Vietnam since the advent of doi moi (renovation) has encouraged many Vietnamese expatriates to revisit their former homeland.
+In more recent years the vast majority of Vietnamese migrants have come to Australia through the Family Stream migration program (family stream migrants are selected on the basis of their family relationship with their sponsor in Australia under four main categories – partner, child, parent and other family visa categories), although there are growing numbers of skilled migrants.
+Today Australians born in Vietnam represent the fifth largest migrant community in Australia.
+After the United States of America, Australia is the second most common destination for Vietnamese migrants.
+The environment in Vietnam since the advent of the doi moi (renovation) reforms has encouraged many Vietnamese expatriates to revisit their former homeland.

-Further statistical information on the Vietnamese community in Australia can be found on the Country Profiles page of the Department of Immigration and Citizenship.
+Further statistical information on the Vietnamese community in Australia can be found on the Country Profiles page of the Department of Immigration and Border Protection.

 Defence, police relations and regional security

 Formal defence relations between Australia and Vietnam were established in February 1998, with the opening of a Defence Attaché Office at the Australian Embassy in Hanoi occurring in 1999.
 Vietnam's first Defence Attaché to Australia took up his appointment in Canberra in September 2000.